 - How will you handle late payments?

-You can find several websites online to help you write your own daycare contracts.
-Alternatively, a childcare attorney can advise on the elements of your contract.
-Whether you seek legal advice or write it yourself, make sure you have a childcare contract in place before seeking clients.
+You can find several online resources to help you write your own daycare contracts.
+Alternatively, a childcare attorney can advise you on the elements of your contract.
+Whether you seek legal advice or write it yourself, your contract should be complete before seeking clients.

 Step 8: Market yourself

-If you’ve cared for children in the past, ask for testimonials from parents or other references and post them online or in other marketing materials.
+McGregor has learned from her three centers that word of mouth from happy clients is the real key to success.
+If you’ve cared for children in the past, ask for testimonials from parents and post them online or in other marketing materials.
 Highlight your experiences and display your licenses.
-Put simply, make yourself memorable.
+Do whatever you can to get those first clients through the door.
+Sacrificing some profit up front is worth it to build a lucrative business.